mrbusche/backseatfan.com/_posts/2010-05-12-shawn-johnson-planning-for-2012-london-olympics.md

   </p>

   <p>
-    &#8220;(There's) something about it that called me back,&#8221; Johnson said of gymnastics. &#8220;I'm a little kid at heart.
-I can't get away from it and I missed it a lot.&#8221;
+    "(There's) something about it that called me back," Johnson said of gymnastics.
+"I'm a little kid at heart.
+I can't get away from it and I missed it a lot."
   </p>
 </div>